Sátántangó: Long takes

-The film is composed of long takes, a trait found in Tarr's work.
+The film is composed of long takes, a trait found frequently in Tarr's work.
 Tarr's adoption of this style has led many people to draw parallels between Tarr, Andrei Tarkovsky and Theo Angelopoulos, all of whom use very long takes and let their films play out at a slow pace.
-According to Tarr himself, there are roughly only 150 shots in the entire film.
+According to Tarr himself, there are only roughly 150 shots in the entire film.
 Several shots last nearly ten minutes, such as dance sequences, during which the camera rarely moves, but we see the main characters dance and drink.
 Tarr has said that the cast was actually drunk during these scenes.

 The opening shot, in which the camera tracks alongside a herd of cows, lasts nearly eight minutes.
 There are shots depicting main characters walking (and talking) for minutes at a time, unimpeded by a cut.

 The book and the film

 This film is based on literary sources and had a screenplay, but much of it was still improvised on set.
 Tarr had this to say on the subject of having a screenplay, but on his filming method in general:

 An omniscient narrator can be heard at several points throughout the film, textually quoting parts of the novel.
 It also adapts every moment in the book, leaving nothing out.